valory-xyz/mech/README.md

     </a>
 </h1>

-Executing AI tasks (e.g., generating an image on [Dall-e](https://openai.com/product/dall-e-2), running a prompt on [ChatGPT](https://chat.openai.com/), or more sophisticated composed versions, or tasks involving on-chain operations) requires access to proprietary APIs or expertise in using open-source technologies which might entail certain complexity.
+The execution of AI tasks, such as image generation using DALL-E, prompt processing with ChatGPT, or more intricate operations involving on-chain transactions, poses a number of challenges, including:
+- Access to proprietary APIs, which may come with associated fees/subscriptions.
+- Proficiency in the usage of the the related open-source technologies, which may entail facing their inherent complexities.

 AI Mechs run on the [Gnosis chain](https://www.gnosis.io/), and enables you to post *AI tasks requests* on-chain and get their result delivered back to you efficiently.
 An AI Mech will execute these tasks for you.
 All you need is some xDAI in your wallet to reward the worker service executing your task.
 AI Mechs are **hassle-free**, **crypto-native**, and **infinitely composable**.